Sj-Amani/re_install_ubuntu/README.md

   - Leave the size as it is.
   - Select 'use as ext4 journaling file system'.
-  - Check 'format the partition'.
+  - Check 'format the partition'. (inactive)
   - Choose '/' as mount point from the drop-down menu.
   - Click OK.

   ![Encrypt_partition5](images/18_Encrypt_partition5.JPEG)

   - Choose the device for bootloader installation.
-In a normal case, this is just your primary hard drive (i.e. /dev/nvme0e1  Micron 2200S NVMe 1024 GB (1.0TB)).
+In a normal case, this is just your primary hard drive (i.e. for me it was: /dev/nvme0e1  Micron 2200S NVMe 1024 GB (1.0TB)).
 It will overwrite the Windows bootloader with Grub, allowing you to select the OS to boot in Grub.
 If you are running a dual boot right now, this is most likely how it is configured already.
 If so, you can select your primary hard drive as bootloader device.

-  ![Encrypt_partition6](images/19_Encrypt_partition6.JPEG)

   - That’s it!.
 Now you click on the ‘Install now’ button and continue with your usual Ubuntu installation.

+  ![Encrypt_partition6](images/19_Encrypt_partition6.JPEG)

+  - If you get a message from Ubuntu saying that you have not created a **swap** partition and would like to create one, then simply click ‘Continue’ button to ignore this waring and to continue with the installation.

   ![Encrypt_partition7](images/20_Encrypt_partition7.JPEG)

-  - If you get a message from Ubuntu saying that you have not created a **swap** partition and would like to create one, then simply click ‘Continue’ button to ignore this waring and to continue with the installation.

-  - Leave
-  -

 11. a
 12.